 Psychotherapy can help root out the traumatic memories/beliefs that cause the panic attacks in the first place.
 Depending on the severity of the attacks, therapists might suggest medicines in conjunction with psychotherapy.

-By talking about their traumatic experiences in the presence of a therapists, patients often get to understand the basis behind their fears.
+By talking about their traumatic experiences in the presence of a therapist, patients often get to understand the basis behind their fears.
 Once they get to know their problem, they can start taking steps to get some closure.
 Similarly, cognitive therapy enables the patients to face their fears in a controlled environment.

 With family support and proper therapy, patients can feel the reduction in severity and frequency of the panic attacks.